-At 6:30 that evening, John resumed the march and wrote that this part of the march was different.
+At 6:30 that evening, he resumed the march which was different.
 The POWs were marched at a faster pace.
 The guards also seemed to be nervous about something.
 This time they made the POWs make their way to Hermosa.
 There, the road went from gravel to concrete.
 John found that this change of surface made the march easier.
 When the POWs were allowed to sit down, those who attempted to lay down were jabbed with bayonets.
 John received one of these jabs.

 The POWs continued the march and for the first time in months, it began to rain.
-John wrote the rain felt great.
 At 4:30 PM on April 13, he arrived at San Fernando.
 The POWs were once again put into a pen.
 At 4:00 in the morning, the Japanese woke the POWs and marched them to the train station.
 They were packed into small wooden boxcars and rode the train to Capas arriving there at 9:00 AM.
 There, they disembarked from the cars and walked the last ten miles to Camp O’Donnell.

 The camp was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When the POWs arrived at the camp, the Japanese confiscated any extra clothing that they had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.